gyzzyang-18/George-Personal/content/home/experience.md

     company_url: 'https://www.abcross.org/'
     company_logo: org-abc
     location: Ann Arbor, Michigan
-    date_start: '2019-10-01'
+    date_start: '2018-09-01'
-    date_end: '2020-05-31'
+    date_end: '2020-02-28'
     description: |2-
         Responsibilities include:

-        * Using C++ and Python to analyze Logfiles extracted from Ebooks written by Dr. Barbara Ericson
+        * Plan and coordinate efforts pertaining to researching, selecting, and inviting business leaders in Asia as guest speakers to annual conference at the Ross School of Business
         * Using R language to organize data and to create visual presentations
         * Identifying patterns from the results of the Logfile analysis